Preocts/githubclient/docs/writeup.md

 }
 ```

-In the `tree` object you can see how we give our blob a filename.
-If we wanted to put that file into a directory we could use `daily/documents/our_filename_here.md` and the request will place the file in `./daily/documents` of the repo.
-The `mode` here tells GitHub our blob in this tree is just a file.
-The `sha` is from the response of our prior step.

-Once again, we're getting a SHA back in the response that is needed for the next step.

 ## Commit
+---

-Now that we've put a file on the stage, it's time to make a commit.
+Now that we've put a file on the stage, it is time to make a commit.
 Commits want to know what the parent branch is, what tree is being committed, the all-important commit message, and who is making the commit.

-*Payload*
+Here we use the tree `sha` from the last request, the branch `sha` we've been using, and add our GitHub account name with email to wrap it all up.
+The response is verbose but has the now expected `sha` of our commit for the next step.

+*Payload:*
 ```json
 {
     "message": "Auto commit by automation!",